zeeshannisar/Transfer-Learning-and-Fine-Tuning-with-Pre-Trained-Networks/README.md

 # Transfer Learning and Fine Tuning in Keras with State of the Art Pre Trained Networks:
 This Repository contains the implementation of Transfer-Learning and Fine-Tuning solution for classification problems.
 Transfer learning generally refers to a process where a model trained on one problem is used in some way on a second related problem.
 It is a popular method in computer vision domain because it allows us to build accurate models in a timesaving way (Rawat & Wang 2017).
 With Transfer learning, instead of starting the learning from scratch, we start from patterns that have already been learnt while solving a different but related problem.
 This way we leverage previous learnings and avoid learning from scratch.

-## Repurposing a Pre-Trained model:
+## Strategies to Fine-Tune a Pre-Trained Model:
 When you’re repurposing a pre-trained model for your own needs, you start by removing the original classifier, then you add a new classifier that fits your purposes, and finally you have to fine-tune your model according to one of three strategies:

 ### 1. Train the entire model: